 - 2010 – 2015 (Near 300 bp declining to a low below 150 bp, then rising to 200 bp)

-- Yields moved higher across the yield curve in the first quarter, but the curve started flattening as short-term rates climbed at a higher pace than intermediate- and long-term rates.
+- Yields moved higher across the yield curve in the first half of 2022; however, the curve has been inverted since July as short-term rates climbed at a faster pace than intermediate- and long-term rates.

-- A flattening yield curve has historically pointed to a slowdown in economic growth.
+- An inverted yield curve has historically pointed to a slowdown in economic growth.